artfoundry/stepupthemusic/README.md

 =========
 Hosted at http://www.lcddreams.com/stepupthemusic

-Firebase is being used for the asynchronous/synchronous communication between users and DB storage of songs and users.
+Firebase is being used for the asynchronous/synchronous communication between users as well as DB storage of songs and users.

 Midi.js (http://mudcu.be/midi-js/) is being used for the music sequencing and playback using the MIDI library.
-Also used to create the GM sound files as well as the canvas dynamic color background.
+Also used to create the GM sound files as well as the canvas dynamic color background and loader graphic.

 Gumby CSS Framework used for grid layout, menu bar, and forms.